Ask a few people what they know about banks, and this is what they’ll say:

 The Money Banks Lend Out Comes from You

 Nothing’s changed in banking.
-Your money is still not in the safe, it’s out in the world building things like homes, small businesses, and oil wells.
-Sadly, a lot of the money customers deposit in bank accounts has gone to expand the availability of fossil fuels.
+Your money is still not in the safe, it’s out in the world building things like homes, small businesses, and wind turbines.
+The more your bank spends on financing the transition to a net-zero future, the better off we all are.

-Customers’ deposits give banks a deep pool of funds to lend to the fossil fuel industry.
-The good news is the converse is also true: Customer deposits can also fund clean energy and sustainable industries and activities.
+Customers’ deposits give banks a deep pool of funds to lend to clean energy and sustainable industries and activities.
+That money plays a critical role in building a more sustainable future.

 “Finance is a huge lever, and possibly the most important lever, for the low-carbon economic transition if we use it correctly,” says Cooper Wetherbee, an analyst with the think tank Climate Policy Initiative (CPI).